 In search of healthy sea air and solace — which he found in the company of a widow who became his mistress, Mrs Sophia Booth — Turner began regularly returning to the coastal town of Margate in Kent.
 There he completed some of his final works, drawing fishermen, sailors and tourists, including the below work, Figures by the Shore at Margate.

 By 1851 Turner was bed-bound; he died on 19 December that year.
 Fittingly for the master painter of natural light, Turner was said to have been bathed in a flash of sunlight at the moment of his death.
 His body was interred at St. Paul’s Cathedral, where he had arranged to be buried alongside his ‘Brothers in Art’, Sir Joshua Reynolds and Sir Thomas Lawrence.

 In 1862 a statue of Turner was erected in the cathedral, paid for with £1,000 earmarked in his will.
-The sculpture portrays him as a virile and proud hero of painting — a far cry from the bald, toothless and hollow-cheeked death mask the artist left behind.
+The sculpture portrays him as a virile and proud hero of painting — a far cry from his bald, toothless and hollow-cheeked death mask.

 Posthumous praise, galleries and prizes